A cacay nut farmer in front of a nut collection point. A cacay nut farmer in front of a nut collection point.

 GIZ also supports new approaches in the forestry sector that help to maintain rainforest biodiversity.
 Acting on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), it supports measures to strengthen value chains and services based on environmentally friendly forms of economic activity, including products such as cacay and laranja nuts, açaí berries, copoazú fruit and honey, alongside tourism, in order to boost and diversify the incomes of those who depend on the forest for their livelihood.

-For years, the cacay fruit market was overshadowed by cacao, which is a major export product.
-Cacay fruits were mainly cultivated as food for the local and indigenous population, although they also provided food for the region’s wildlife.
-Today, however, cacay nuts – collected from the wild rather than cultivated – can generate a secure income.
+Until the end of the 1990s, the main income of the Miraflores community in the department of Guaviare came from coca cultivation.
+The cacay nut was mainly used to provide food for the local and indigenous population and as forage for the region’s wildlife.
+Today, however, cacay nuts – collected from the wild rather than cultivated – can generate a secure income and a real alternative to coca cultivation.
 That helps to protect the rainforest – where the cacay nut grows – from uncontrolled felling.
 Cacay trees also benefit the environment by absorbing large volumes of CO2.
 They can grow up to 40 metres high and produce around 80 kilos of nuts per year.
 Indigenous communities use the oil extracted from the nut as a medicine.
 Cacay oil is now a sought-after anti-ageing product all over the world and can be found in an ever-growing number of skincare products.
 This year, a single mature cacay tree could generate up to 1.2 million pesos – more than could be earned from cattle farming.
 In a good year, a cacay tree can generate as much income as a hectare of pasture using traditional cattle-farming methods.
 To date, 45 families have undergone training in proven cacay harvesting techniques that have delivered an average eight per cent boost to incomes.

 Group photo at a ProRural training session.